funkyheatmap/funkyheatmap/README.md

 [![R-CMD-check](https://github.com/funkyheatmap/funkyheatmap/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/funkyheatmap/funkyheatmap/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-{funkyheatmap} allows generating heatmap-like visualisations for benchmark data frames.
+**{funkyheatmap}** allows generating heatmap-like visualisations for data frames.
 Funky heatmaps can be fine-tuned by providing annotations of the columns and rows, which allows assigning multiple palettes or geometries or grouping rows and columns together in categories.

 ## Installation